-During the year ended 31 December 2019, no change has been made to the Company's memorandum and articles of association after the Listing Date.
+During the year ended 31 December 2020, no change has been made to the Company's memorandum and articles of association.

 The Memorandum and Articles of Association of the Company are available on the websites of the Stock Exchange and the Company.